decentraland/old-documentation/_posts/development-guide/2018-01-03-event-handling.md

 redirect_from:
   - /sdk-reference/event-handling/
 categories:
-  - scene-coding-guide
+  - development-guide
 type: Document
-set: scene-coding-guide
+set: development-guide
 set_order: 3
 ---

 When users interact with the entities in your scene, these generate several types of events.
-These events can have an effect on the scene [state]({{ site.baseurl }}{% post_url /scene-coding-guide/2018-01-04-scene-state %}), which triggers a new rendering of the scene.
+These events can have an effect on the scene [state]({{ site.baseurl }}{% post_url /development-guide/2018-01-04-scene-state %}), which triggers a new rendering of the scene.

 ![](/images/media/events_state_diagram.jpeg)

 Generally, a good way of having your scene respond to events is to set up a listener in the `sceneDidMount()` method.
-See [scriptable scene]({{ site.baseurl }}{% post_url /scene-coding-guide/2018-01-05-scriptable-scene %}) for more context about when this method is executed.
+See [scriptable scene]({{ site.baseurl }}{% post_url /development-guide/2018-01-05-scriptable-scene %}) for more context about when this method is executed.

 {% raw %}